Darko-Martinovic/JiraIntegration/README.md

 - Verify your JIRA account has necessary permissions
 - Check if your API token has the required scopes
+- For Confluence: Ensure you have at least read access to spaces you want to browse

+**Confluence Connection Issues**

+- If Confluence connection fails but JIRA works, verify your domain has Confluence enabled
+- The same API token works for both JIRA and Confluence automatically
+- Check that your Atlassian account has Confluence access permissions

+**Confluence Space Access**

+- If no spaces are listed, check your Confluence permissions
+- You need at least "View" permission to see spaces
+- Contact your Atlassian administrator if you need access to specific spaces

+**Confluence Page Creation Issues**

+- Ensure you have "Add Page" permission in the target space
+- Verify the space key is correct and exists
+- Check that parent page ID (if specified) exists and you have access

 **Invalid Issue Type**